 If Cleopatra was indeed Black, one cultural historian claimed that it would “put the entire structure of Western civilization into question” — because that would mean the political world essentially revolved around a Black woman during a key time in global history.

 But assuming that Cleopatra’s foremothers didn’t embark on affairs with native Egyptians — or other people who lived on the African continent — then Cleopatra likely traced her roots back to the Greeks.

 Was Cleopatra Beautiful?

-Black or not, many people claimed that Cleopatra was stunningly gorgeous.
+Regardless of her ethnicity, many people claimed that Cleopatra was stunningly gorgeous.
 During her life, she embarked on love affairs with two of the most powerful Romans of the age: Julius Caesar and Mark Antony.

 As the story goes, Cleopatra met Julius Caesar in a spectacular fashion in 48 B.C.
 Caesar came to Egypt while Cleopatra was embroiled in a power struggle with her brother.
 Sensing an opportunity, she wrapped herself into a carpet and snuck into his chambers.
 Then she came tumbling out, asking for his help.
 Apparently captivated by the queen, Caesar agreed.

 After Caesar’s assassination in 44 B.C., Cleopatra next trained her sights on Mark Antony.
 And she pulled out all the stops for him, too.